x86taka/k6-extension-registry/CONTRIBUTING.md

 After modifying the [registry.yaml], it is advisable to [run the linter](#lint---run-the-linter).

-[registry.yaml]: registry.yaml

-## Contribute to the JSON schema

-The source of the JSON schema can be found in the [registry.schema.yaml] file.
-After the modification, the [schema should be converted](#schema---convert-the-schema-to-json) to JSON format and saved in the [registry.schema.json] file.

-[registry.schema.yaml]: registry.schema.yaml
-[registry.schema.json]: registry.schema.json
+The schema for the registry [registry.schema.json] file.

+> [!IMPORTANT]
+> The schema is maintained in [k6registry](https://github.com/grafana/k6registry) it is copied here for convenience but any change in the schema must be done in k6registry's repository.

 ## Tasks